 While the most gripping true crime stories take us into the darkest parts of the soul, rarely does a case open the ugly heart of the nation itself.
 The labyrinthine case that’s come to be dubbed “the Murdaugh murders” feels like one that could only happen in America — a tale of generational power and corruption.
 This is a Southern Gothic morality play about a wealthy but fading Southern family whose huge amounts of wealth and influence fueled a jaw-dropping spree of recklessness, greed, and murder.

-Murdaugh pleaded not guilty to the murder charges on July 20, setting the stage for what will likely be a bombshell trial accompanied by a media circus.
-That’s thanks in part to a hit podcast that began as one local journalist’s attempt to bring attention to the case.
-Now the Murdaugh murders have become a national true crime obsession.
+Murdaugh pleaded not guilty to the murder charges on July 20, 2022, setting the stage for a bombshell trial and media circus that ultimately resulted in a guilty verdict and two consecutive life sentences.
+The lead-up to the double homicide arguably came about in part due to a hit podcast that began as one local journalist’s attempt to bring attention to the case.
+En route to the trial, the Murdaugh murders became a national true crime obsession, spawning documentaries on HBO and Netflix and riveting tens of thousands of livestream courtroom viewers daily.

 Ready to dive into the details?
 You might want an oxygen tank for this one; as you might expect from just this summary, these are dark waters.